makovalab-psu/nonBKinetics/README.md

 IPD analysis and IWT test for motifs with different length: feature_length_IPD.r

 ##Effect of sequence composition on IPD.

+Marzia: is it enough details to be reproduced?

 Sequence composition obtained in: *CompoRegress/bash_comporegress.sh*